janakshan/ServeMe/EXAM_ANALYSIS_FEATURES.md

 1. Complete an exam in the Education service
 2. View exam results on the results screen
 3. Tap "Detailed Analysis" card to access full analysis
-4. Explore all four tabs: Questions, Insights, Teachers, Study Plan
+4. Explore all four tabs: Overview, Questions, Insights, Teachers

 ### Key Interactions
 - **Expand Questions**: Tap any question card to see full breakdown